Olfactory epithelium: Brush cells

 A brush cell is a microvilli-bearing columnar cell with its basal surface in contact with afferent nerve endings of the trigeminal nerve (CN V) and is specialized for transduction of general sensation.

-Olfactory (Bowman's) glands
+Olfactory glands

-Tubuloalveolar serous secreting glands lying in the lamina propria of the olfactory mucosa.
+Olfactory glands, (Bowman's glands) are tubuloalveolar serous secreting glands lying in the lamina propria of the olfactory mucosa.
 These glands deliver a proteinaceous secretion via ducts onto the surface of the mucosa.
 The role of the secretions are to trap and dissolve odiferous substances for the bipolar neurons.
 Constant flow from the olfactory glands allows old odors to be constantly washed away.